rogama25/lol-random-skin-picker-py/README.md

 To exit the program, just close the League client or right-click the tray icon, and select `Exit`.

+**If you want to get the English names for the skins, just create a file or folder named exactly `english` in the same folder as the executable.
+IMPORTANT: If you run it from a terminal, you need to place it in the folder where you are when running the script.**

 ## My antivirus is flagging this as a virus!
 It seems like PyInstaller, a program that I use to compile my Python scripts to get an .exe file, so it can be run easily [it's getting flagged by some antivirus](https://github.com/pyinstaller/pyinstaller/issues/5490).
 There isn't much I can do to fix this myself.